 In the Third Year, students can expect to be taught by leading experts in the field on issues at the forefront of scientific research, across the spectrum of the geological and mineralogical sciences.
-A choice of Core Courses are offered in the first term, and then a number of Option Courses in the second term delve deeply into areas of active research.
-These choices allow some significant degree of specialisation within the Earth Sciences.
+There is a choice of three from five Core Courses, allowing some significant degree of specialisation within the Earth Sciences.
 Most students carry on to Part III and the MSci qualification in a fourth year of study, but it is possible to graduate after three years with a BA.

 Students also undertake an independent field mapping project, and take part in a week-long field trip to Greece.

 Full information on Part II is to be found in the 2013-2014: